 This was the item that sold the fasted for sure.
 I actually would consider continuing FBA but just selling used books from Goodwill.
 The Goodwill in Boston was a little more expensive than ones outside of the city, but I got most of the books for 2 or 3 dollars.
 When sourcing at Goodwill, I found that non-fiction books had the most potential for profit.
 I’m not sure who wants to read The Fulfillment of All Desire by Ralph Martin but it made me a quick $10 profit!

 I’ve already alluded to it, but I won’t continue selling through Amazon FBA once my inventory runs out.
 It takes a decent amount of time to become good at sourcing items.
 I don’t have the time to invest for the small payout I was seeing for my efforts.
 I also think that retail arbitrage is a little bit sketchy so I personally don’t feel comfortable continuing with it (I talk about that more in this post).
-For some reason, I feel like selling a new, unopened item you bought elsewhere has it’s place on eBay. eBay customers are more likely to expect that their item was purchased elsewhere.
+For some reason, I feel like selling a new, unopened item you bought elsewhere has its place on eBay. eBay customers are more likely to expect that their item was purchased elsewhere.
 When I shop on Amazon, I’m expecting what I buy to come directly from a merchandiser or wholesaler rather than a rando that bought it on sale at Target.
 I may sound hypocritical since I too was that rando, but actually selling on Amazon helped me come to this realization.
-No judgement for those who do continue to use FBA since I can definitely see the potential for big profits!
+No judgment for those who do continue to use FBA since I can definitely see the potential for big profits!

 Have you ever sold anything through Amazon FBA?
 Share your results below.

 Check out these articles for more information: